The Driving Companion

 - You must not drive over 100 km/h even if the local speed limit exceeds 100 km/h

-Laws that only apply to P1 Provisional Licence holders
+Laws that only apply to P1 Provisional Car (Class C) Licence holders (These laws do not apply to P2)

-- You must not use any mobile phone fuction while driving, including hands free mode, Bluetooth technology and loud speaker operation
+- You must not use any mobile phone function while driving, including hands free mode, Bluetooth technology and loud speaker operation

 - if you are under the age of 25 you must not drive